In 2021/22, CENSIS delivered a pilot programme to help students find out if they have what it takes to be a successful entrepreneur.

 There have been many well-publicised incidents across the UK of the downside: ‘dirty camping’, uncontrolled campfires, BBQs left to smoulder, motorhomes accessing remote sites, traffic jams and illegal parking, anti-social behaviour, excessive noise, and littering are unfortunately common.

-In Scotland, it is anticipated that even beyond the lifting of Covid travel restrictions, there will be a permanent, sustained demand on infrastructure, teams, volunteers and resources.
+In Scotland, even beyond the lifting of Covid travel restrictions, there will be a permanent, sustained demand on infrastructure, teams, volunteers and resources.
 The experiences of visitors and residents are all impacted by public services that provide infrastructure for transport and parking, camping, littering and waste management, leisure, health and safety.

-CENSIS would like to thank CivTech for its generous support of this Innovation Generation weekend and allowing us to use one of their challenges.
+CENSIS thanks CivTech for its support of Innovation Generation including allowing the use of one of its challenges.

 About the Internet of Things (IoT)